-Also in 2012, Providence denied the request by A.P.'s physician for authorization of denied the appeal.
+Also in 2012, Providence denied the request by A.P.'s physician for authorization of ABA therapy to treat A.P.'s autism.
+A.P.'s parents appealed Providence's denial, and Providence denied the appeal.
 Providence provided the following explanation, which is almost identical to the explanation provided to A.F., to A.P.'s parents: